jeantessier/dependency-finder-micronaut/README.md

 ### To Load a Graph From a File

-List your XML files in the `dependency.finder.graph.file` config.
+List your XML files in the `dependency.finder.load.file` config.

 A `GET` request to `/load` returns details about the graph currently in memory.